Skip to content

 Printing on metals requires an extremely quick-drying ink that hardens to the surface of the metal through drying or curing to avoid smudging or excessive dot gain.

-Challenges of Inkjet Printing on Metal Surfaces
+Challenges of Digital Printing on Metal Surfaces

 Inkjet Printing on Coated Metal